The 7 Key Performance Indicators (KPIs) That You Should Track To Help Grow Your eCommerce Store

 Why it's important?

-If however, you have a strong retention rate, then you can afford to push your acquisition costs because you'll know your retention will drive up LTV and profitability.
+If however, you have a strong customer retention rate, then you can afford to increase your customer acquisition costs because you'll know your retention will drive up LTV and profitability.

 The appropriate length of time to review retention, is usually over 12 month period, but we think it's often useful to segment customers often products first purchased and look at the retention after 3 months, after 6 months, 12 months etc. There is usually a correlation between active customers and those who purchase regularly.